p-ku/reshade-shaders/README.md

 `PC_STEPS`: Number of iterations for the correction solver.\
 `TEST_GRID`: Enable a test grid to visualize the correction surface.

+When using `LUT_MODE`, you must enable the `CreateTexture` technique in order to create the texture.
+Once the correction settings are dialed in, the `CreateTexture` technique should be disabled to improve performance.

 [Video demonstration.](https://youtu.be/FvE9wk0edbo)

 ## Chromatic Aberration